remoorejr/cordova-plugin-photoviewer/README.md

 > This plugin is intended to show a picture from an URL into a Photo Viewer with zoom features.
 >
-> This fork has been modified on 09/04/2024 to build with Cordova Android 13
+> This version (1.2.8) has been tested with Cordova 12.0.1

 ## How to Install